rust-lang/rfcs/text/3621-derive-smart-pointer.md

 There have already been [previous attempts to stabilize the underlying traits][pre-rfc], and they did not make much progress.
-Therefore, this RFC proposes to reduce ths scope and instead stabilize a derive macro.
+Therefore, this RFC proposes to reduce the scope and instead stabilize a derive macro.

 [ast-scope]: https://github.com/rust-lang/rfcs/pull/3519#discussion_r1492385549
 [rpit]: https://blog.rust-lang.org/2023/12/21/async-fn-rpit-in-traits.html